caifazhou/ReadingKDNuggets/README.md

 			* make the model more robust
 			* contribute to the invariance to translation and rotation
 		* **Channels**: different perspectives to understand the data.
 Convolution operation can be applied across channels.
 Each channel can be a different representation of the data.
-* Long short term memory network (LSTM): a recurrent neural network  which is optimized for learning from and acting upon time-related data which may have undefined or unknown lengths of time between eents of relevance.
+* Long short term memory network (LSTM): a recurrent neural network  which is optimized for learning from and acting upon time-related data which may have undefined or unknown lengths of time.

 ### Descriptive statistics: A set of statistical tools for quantitatively describing or summarizing a collection of data
 * Population: a selected individual or group representing the full set of members of a certain group of interest